Luxury Liner Shetland

 Gateway Shipping

 • Well, I say.
 The boys who ran this ship certainly have a bit of cleaning up to do.
-But what a fine job they did in bringing her home.
-I hear it drifted into Dublin in the end - they can be glad the Corsairs or Mollys didn't happen upon her first.
+What a fine job they did in bringing her home.
+I hear it drifted into Dublin - they can be glad the Corsairs or Mollys didn't happen upon her first.
 Now that would have been a tragedy.
+Now that the Shetland is operational again, I think the crew will never allow themselves to be caught like that again.

 • Gateway delivers several basic commodities to this ship and other bases in the region.
 Water and Oxygen come in from the South Shields refinery, since we can't use anything from Carlisle for some reason.
 Biohazard, the grapevine says.
 Food has to be shipped in from Cambridge for the same reason.